lorikayman/RebisTheory/src/lib/rebis_theory.md

 Carnavons are also present in relation to summoned Black Kats, which are known to gain powers from consuming auras (`They carry the heaviest curse of all and mindlessly seek to devour magical auras.
 This constant consuming of power makes them incredibly strong` - [Pembrooke](https://wiki.spiralknights.com/Pembrooke#Dialogue)).
 Black Kats themselves are predominantly related to the narrative of Owlite dissappearance while being capable of summoning curse-ridden undead.
 This notion of a lingering curse is found both for Almire and Owlites.
 What kind of connection did Owlites and Almire share, while separated by so many years?

+#### Relation between Valkyries and Tortomega

 ---

-that the similarity in themes of the designs may bring heavenly kingdom and castles of Cradle closer to a common if not identical origin.
+Both tortomega and Owlite achitecture, there is a distict presence of draconic designs.
+Given the consistency of Owlite architecture, the similarity of the depiction may bring Valkyries of heavenly kingdom, as a specie existing at the beginning of the timeline at the [lesser creation myth](#lesser-creaton-myth), and Owlite castles of Cradle closer to a common if not identical origin.

 As later seen by [stone constructs](#stone-constructs), tortomega had skills to construct defenses, traps, and gun puppies.
 As all of those constructs are present within most of castles, notably [Scarlet Fortress](https://wiki.spiralknights.com/Scarlet_Fortress).

 It can be argued that flying Scarlet Fortress has no connection to Tortomega, but the common and shared architecture itself suggest, that somebody had to carve it consistently over the construction of those castles.
 Potentially even tortomega assistance in castles' construction.
 This vagueness must be kept in mind as we will return to the relation of tortodrones to Underworld.

 Both Gloaming Wildwoods, as an instance of assumed tortomega civilization, and castles, have similar imagery and depictions of dragons.